Begum Rokeya University, Rangpur: Faculties and departments

 BRUR has 22 departments under six faculties.

 Admission

 BRUR enrolls undergraduate students.
 Students who want to get admitted need to pass and compete on the merit list in the admission test which is highly competitive.
-Admission tests are arranged by the university under authority of admission council for all faculties.
+Admission tests are arranged by the university under the authority of the admission council for all faculties.

 Statistics based on academic year 2014–15 admission: